UCD-GW-Nitrate/npsat_engine/README.md

 cd Documents/Path/to/
 spack view -v symlink CMAKE_3.9.4 cmake@3.9.4
 ```
-The above commands will create an environment CMAKE, make it active, build cmake 3.9.4 and the create a folder and copy the cmake files into that folder.
+The above commands will create the environment _CMAKE_, make it active, build cmake 3.9.4 and the create a folder and copy the cmake files into that folder.
 The cmake executable lives now in `Documents/Path/to/CMAKE_3.9.4/bin/cmake`.

-Finally to compile npsat_engine have to first make sure that we are in the right environment
+Finally to compile npsat_engine we have to first make sure that we are in the right environment
 ```
 set env activate DealCgal
 ```